 Stop blowing flames over the egg, Mika replied, it is not a full fire dragon.
 You will burn it and this egg is all we have left from our clutch.
 I do not wish to lose it.

 Rork’s breath stopped, they had lost all their young earlier.
 The horror was still fresh; he blamed himself for having her lay in a shallower cave on the side of his clan’s cliff.
 He felt certain the other dragons would deter hunters and keep the eggs safe.
 They both left the nest unguarded a common thing to do for dragon nests.
 The foul death knight and his dragon hunters crushed them all.
 Rork snorted at the thought.

 The hunters did not find this egg.
 It hid in a crevice in the rock walls of the cave.
-He was lucky to find the egg himself and he found it because its particular scent.
-An unusual thick fog covered the egg or he would have seen it.
-The strange sulphuric fog had dispersed the moment he touched it.
+He was lucky to find it himself and he found it because of its scent.
+An unusual thick fog covered the egg, or he would have seen it.
+The strange sulfuric fog had dispersed the moment he touched it.

 A high-pitched screech emitted from the wyrmling dragon as she removed the eggshells off her.
 Rork looked up, the young dragon’s cry interrupted his thoughts.
-He smiled at her, examining the grayish black hue of her scales.
+He smiled at her and examined the grayish black hue of her scales.

 It is a girl, Mika Tsuki said, what shall we name her?

 He paused in thought for a moment.
 She was a hatchling, yet she commanded such beauty and ferocity, her name must reflect this.
 Her name needed to be strong enough to protect her.

 Her name will be BlackHeart, for she carries the heart of our kind through a dark era, Rork answered.